Matt-Stammers/Clinical_Developer_Challenges/HCAs-Nurses/Instructions.md

 the function should be called staffing:

-so in Python it should begin:
+so in Python for instance it should begin: def staffing(staff-units, patients):

-def staffing(staff-units, patients):
+There are many ways to solve it, so just because someone else did it one way doesn't mean there are not good alternatives also available.

-Happy coding!
+Happy clinician coding!